astrastrastra/Music-Genre-Classifier/README.md

 The project was accomplished by extracting mel frequency cepstral coefficients (MFCC) from short music files.
 No signal processing libraries were used to solve this task.
 A naive Bayes classifier is trained with the derived data.
 It then determines a validated audio's genre.

+A brief guide to implemented methods has been presented in *Guide-polish.pdf* file.

 # Results

 Total of 7 different music genres from the dataset were selected.
 Classifier's performance was measured with confusion matrix for songs that were selected from 4, 5, 6 and 7 different genres of music.
 The results are shown below.